Biden Blocks US Steel Sale To Japan's Nippon Steel

 AFP

+Washington: US Steel and Nippon Steel threatened legal action Friday after President Joe Biden blocked a controversial $14.9 billion deal for the Japanese company to buy its American rival.

-Washington: President Joe Biden on Friday blocked the controversial $14.9 billion sale of US Steel to Japan's Nippon Steel, citing a strategic need to protect domestic industry -- but the move drew sharp criticism from both companies.
+Biden cited a strategic need to protect domestic industry -- but the move drew sharp criticism from both companies.

 The decision came after a government panel failed to reach consensus last month on whether the Acquisition threatened US national security, shifting the decision to the veteran Democrat in the waning days of his presidency.